 Technique used – Gargle

 Let’s start with the weirdest kind of composition ever made.
-The film Satte Pe Satta starring Amitabh Bachchan featured a background score for the entry of Amitabh’s doppelganger.
+This film starring Amitabh Bachchan featured a background score for the entry of his character’s doppelganger.
 Well, R.D.
 Burman made his singer Annette Pinto gargle and used that sound within the background score.